 Things to consider

-Remember both kinds of birth control pills are better at preventing pregnancy than using condoms alone.
+Remember both kinds of birth control pills are better at preventing pregnancy than condoms alone.
 However, no contraceptive method is perfect, even when used correctly.
-Two or 3 out of every 100 women who use the progestin-only pill correctly could still get pregnant.
+With typical use, as many as 9 out of 100 women who use the mini pill will get pregnant during the first year.
+With perfect use as directed, the pregnancy rate is less than 1 in 100 people per year.
 The risk of pregnancy is almost the same as the risk with regular birth control pills.

 It’s very important that you take your progestin-only pills at the exact same time every day.
 If you don’t take them at the same time each day, your risk of pregnancy increases.